 Nonprofit human resources departments can have a tough time competing with for-profit companies.
 Generally, funding for nonprofit organizations is more limited than in for-profit organizations.
-From compensation and benefits to other limited resources, nonprofit human resources needs to overcome challenges to meet organizational goals.
+From compensation and benefits to other limited resources, nonprofit human resources need to overcome challenges to meet organizational goals.
 With each online course in our master’s degree, these goals will be well within your reach.
 Read on to discover four key challenges for your nonprofit human resource department!

 1. Mission Attachment

 Mission attachment refers to how strongly employees value an organization’s mission.
 How does a nonprofit organization’s mission relate to working conditions such as pay and career advancement?
 Due to the limited resources that many nonprofit human resources departments have, this question has become important in the attraction and retention of nonprofit employees.

 “Numerous studies have confirmed dissatisfaction with pay and opportunities for career advancement as probable reasons why nonprofits lose qualified workers,” says Seok-Eun Kim, professor at Hanyang University in Seoul, South Korea.
 An article in Nonprofit Management & Leadership adds that “it is stupid, unfair, and unrealistic to expect nonprofit salaries to be noncompetitive, not only because it is necessary to attract top-flight people but also because there is a justice issue in the treatment of employees.”